fieldtrip/website/tutorial/nirs_singlechannel.md

 Using **[ft_databrowser](https://github.com/fieldtrip/fieldtrip/blob/release/ft_databrowser.m)**, you can also cut out pieces of your data that you do not need.
 For instance, if you have started the recording while putting the optodes in place, you will probably have a chunk of data at the start of the recording that you don't need and which contains very high (not brain-related) values that rapidly fluctuate.
 It is useful to cut these pieces out (trimming).
 In the tutorial dataset, this is not needed, but see here for an [illustration of how trimming works within ft_databrowser](/tutorial/visual_artifact_rejection#use_ft_databrowser_to_mark_the_artifacts_manually).

-Additionally, we'll from here select just one channel, to reduce the complexity for those new to fNIRS analyses.
+Additionally, we'll from here select just one pair of channels, to reduce the complexity for those new to fNIRS analyses.

     cfg = [];
     cfg.ylim = 'maxmin';
-    cfg.channel = {'Rx4b-Tx5 [860nm]', 'Rx4b-Tx5 [764nm]'};
+    cfg.channel = {'Rx4b-Tx5 [860nm]', 'Rx4b-Tx5 [764nm]'};  % you can also use wildcards like 'Rx4b-Tx5*'
     ft_databrowser(cfg, data);

 {% include image src="/assets/img/tutorial/nirs_singlechannel/nirs_tut1_fig3_databrowser_one_chan.png" width="400" %}

-_Figure 3: Display of one channel pair (two wavelengths) in the databrowser._
+_Figure 3: Display of one pair of channels (two wavelengths) in the databrowser._

 #### Exercise 1